Onyenso/Main/README.md

 ```
 $  ./filter -g images/yard.bmp out.bmp
 ```
-which takes the image at images/yard.bmp, and generates a new image called out.bmp after running the pixels through the grayscale function (represented by `-g`).
+which takes the image at `images/yard.bmp`, and generates a new image called `out.bmp` after running the pixels through the grayscale function (represented by `-g`).
+For the other filters, substitute `-s`, `-r` and `-b` for sepia, reflect and blur respectively.